As a reminder to the disabled, January is National Glaucoma Awareness Month, aimed at spreading education about the sight-stealing disease.

 The issue is the leading cause of preventable blindness worldwide, and disproportionately affects African Americans and Latinos.
 According to the Glaucoma Research Foundation, the disease is 6 to 8 times more common in African Americans than Caucasians.

 Any person suffering from profound permanent vision loss or total blindness is eligible to apply for Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI) benefits.
 The Social Security Administration (SSA) will take into account a person’s remaining visual acuity, his or her level of peripheral vision and the loss value efficiency in the eye, which may have the best visibility.

 If you suffer from profound vision loss or total blindness, contact a Tulsa Social Security disability attorney.
-We offer free consultations, and you may reach us by phone at (918) 587-0050.
+We offer free evaluations of your case, and you may reach us by phone at (918) 265-1404.
 Contact us today.